devtraiin/cproject/README.md

 # cproject
-it is a c lang and c# lang project
+it is a c lang and python projet